 Fourth servicemember gets jail, reduced rank for South Korea bar brawl

-(Mr. Waddington represents SGT Markese Joyner, mentioned below.
-SGT Joyner is charged with multiple aggravated assault charges.
-At SGT Joyner’s Article 32 in July 2009, the Investigating officer heard all of the evidence and recommended dismissing all court-martial charges.
+(Mr. Waddington represented SGT MJ, mentioned below.
+SGT MJ is charged with multiple aggravated assault charges.
+At SGT MJ’s Article 32 in July 2009, the Investigating officer heard all of the evidence and recommended dismissing all court-martial charges.
 However, in the typical unfair manner common in military cases, the SJA and the prosecutors overrode the Article 32 officer’s recommendation and recommended to the convening authority that the case be referred to trial.
 The trial is set for October 8-9, 2009 in Yongsan Army Base, South Korea).

 By Ashley Rowland, Stars and Stripes

 Pacific edition, Tuesday, August 18, 2009

 SEOUL — A fourth U.S. Army Garrison-Yongsan soldier was sentenced last week in connection with a February brawl outside a popular Itaewon nightclub that left one soldier with a life-threatening stab wound to the chest.

 Pfc.
 Antonio Webb, a cook with the 1st Replacement Company, was convicted Monday of two specifications of assault consummated by battery for punching a soldier four times and for pushing and pinning another soldier against a car outside the King Club.
 He was sentenced to 45 days of confinement and reduction in rank to E-2.